AshishAgnihotri96/Shine.com/README.md

 - Job page and filter data is designed & functioned by Ayush kumar.

-- Register, Login page is designed and functioned by swati bersurda.
+- Register, Login page is designed and functioned by Swati Bersurda.
+-Backend is done by Swati Bersurda

 - course page designed & functioned by Saurabh Kumar Singh.